Exodo0/ERLC-API/README.md

 const erlc = require("erlc");

 const getServerFunc = async () => {
-  const serverId = ""; // The server ApiKey you wish to target const server = await erlc.getServer(serverId).catch(console.log); // Gets the server, logs any errors
+  const serverId = ""; // The server ApiKey you wish to target.
+You can get this api key in your (Server Settings) const server = await erlc.getServer(serverId).catch(console.log); // Gets the server, logs any errors

   console.log(server); // Logs the server object